-Westfield Health has continued to invest in its people and team purpose and are dedicated to making Westfield Health a great place to work - an environment where people inspire and empower each other to be the best that they can be.
-Westfield Group believes that the Westfield Team is the Group's biggest asset.
-Westfield staff work in partnership in the business to create a healthy workplace where they all feel connected, heard, developed, recognised and supported.
+Westfield Health has continued to invest in its people and is dedicated to making Westfield Health a great place to work.
+The commitment to their people drives Westfield Health to create opportunities for colleagues to feel empowered to make a healthy difference in their own roles.
+Westfield Health firmly believes that its people, "the Westfield Team" are the Group's biggest asset.
+The aim is to create a healthy workplace where all feel connected, heard, developed, recognised and supported.
+Through their processes, policies and ways of working, Westfield Health endeavours to drive behaviours that they believe support them in reaching their strategic vision.